Ken Wilson (sportscaster): Hockey play-by-play

-Baseball Play-By-Play
+Baseball play-by-play

 After broadcasting baseball at the University of Michigan (Big 10) and with the Hawaii Islanders (AAA), Wilson joined the expansion Seattle Mariners in 1977.
 Wilson spent six seasons with the Mariners.
 In 1983, after moving to Chicago to broadcast hockey, Wilson worked part-time for the Chicago White Sox.
 Wilson also was the television voice of the Cincinnati Reds (1983–85).
 During the 1985 baseball season, Wilson, working with Joe Morgan, called Pete Rose's 4192nd hit that broke Ty Cobb's all-time record.
-Having already moved to doing hockey with the St. Louis Blues in 1984, Wilson moved to announcing some St. Louis Cardinals games in 1985, while handling Reds' television at the same time.
-He continued his work in baseball, announcing Cardinals games between 1985 and 1990, California Angels' games from 1991-1995, Oakland A's games from 1996-1998, and Seattle Mariners games in 2011 and 2012.
-Wilson is one of a handful of broadcasters to call three perfect games during his big league career (Kenny Rogers, Texas Rangers, 1994; Phillip Humber, Chicago White Sox, 2012; and, Felix Hernandez, Seattle Mariners, 2012), as well as two no-hitters, George Brett's 3,000th hit and Gaylord Perry's 300th victory.
-Wilson returned to the Seattle Mariners' television booth on July 27, 2008 to fill in for his former partner Dave Niehaus, who was being inducted to the Hall of Fame on the same day.
+Having already moved to doing hockey with the St. Louis Blues in 1984, he moved to announcing select St. Louis Cardinals games in 1985, while handling Reds' television at the same time.
+He continued his work in baseball, announcing Cardinals games between 1985 and 1990, California Angels' games from 1991–1995, Oakland A's games from 1996–1998, and Seattle Mariners games in 2011 and 2012.
+Wilson is one of a handful of broadcasters to call three perfect games during his big league career (Kenny Rogers, Texas Rangers, 1994; Phillip Humber, Chicago White Sox, 2012, and, Felix Hernandez, Seattle Mariners, 2012), as well as two no-hitters, George Brett's 3,000th hit and Gaylord Perry's 300th victory.
+Wilson did radio and television play-by-play for the Hawaii Winter Baseball League in 2006 and 2007.
+He returned to the Seattle Mariners' television booth on July 27, 2008 to fill-in for his former partner Dave Niehaus, who was being inducted to the Hall of Fame on the same day.
 Wilson returned to the Mariners again for the 2011 and 2012 seasons, providing radio and TV play-by-play as part of a rotating committee of announcers replacing Niehaus, who died on November 10, 2010.
 Wilson broadcast 2,230 games during his Major League career.
+He won the 2023-2024 Broadcaster of the Year award in the Australian Baseball League as the television voice of the Brisbane Bandits.